Crafting Costume Design Through Creative Collaboration

 Costume Design & Cinematography

 As the costumes are a vital part of a shot’s composition, the Director, Cinematographer and Costume Designer have to understand what type of shot they want to create.
+Whether the Cinematographer’s vision is soft and flowy, structured and textured, or bold and high in contrast; it all matters to the Costume Designer.

 The Costume Designer has to understand what the costumes should feel like, in relation to lighting and composition.

 With extravagant costumes or garments that flutter in the wind, everyone has to know the level of extravagance that is desired to create the most impactful shot.
+There are also other details that could be of importance such as which lenses will be used and how they will influence the colours on screen.

 Lastly, the Cinematographer and Costume Designer (or the extension of their team) should be present during the colour grading process, to make sure that the final vision is realised properly.